Kitware/visualizer/documentation/content/docs/index.md

 title: Documentation
 ---

-The ParaViewWeb Visualizer is a Web application that aims to enable scientific visualization on the Web using a ParaView backend for data processing and rendering.
+The ParaView Visualizer is a Web application that aims to enable scientific visualization on the Web using a ParaView backend for data processing and rendering.

-If you encounter any problems when using Visualizer, you can find the solutions in [Troubleshooting](troubleshooting.html) or ask me on [GitHub](https://github.com/kitware/visualizer/issues) or [Mailing list](http://www.paraview.org/mailman/listinfo/paraview).
+If you encounter any problems when using ParaView Visualizer, you can find the solutions in [Troubleshooting](troubleshooting.html) or ask me on [GitHub](https://github.com/kitware/visualizer/issues) or [Mailing list](http://www.paraview.org/mailman/listinfo/paraview).
 If you can't find the answer, please report it on GitHub.

-## What is ParaViewWeb Visualizer?
+## What is ParaView Visualizer?

-ParaViewWeb Visualizer is a standalone application that leverage ParaView capabilities on the backend to produce interactive visualizations over the Web.
+ParaView Visualizer is a standalone application that leverage ParaView capabilities on the backend to produce interactive visualizations over the Web.
 The Visualizer application can be used locally as a command line tool (demo-mode) or remotely when properly deployed.

 The ParaViewWeb Visualizer aims to provide a ParaView like application for your browser.

 ## Installation

-It only takes few minutes to set up ParaViewWeb Visualizer.
+It only takes few minutes to set up ParaView Visualizer.
 If you encounter a problem and can't find the solution here, please [submit a GitHub issue](https://github.com/kitware/visualizer/issues).

 ```sh
 $ npm install -g pvw-visualizer
 $ Visualizer --paraview /Applications/paraview.app --data ~/Desktop
 ```

-For production usage, ParaViewWeb Visualizer should be deployed within your Web insfrastructure following the proper requirements:
+For production usage, ParaView Visualizer should be deployed within your Web insfrastructure following the proper requirements:

 1) Serve the Visualizer application to the client (Static content: JS + HTML) using any kind of Web server (Apache, Nginx, Tomcat, Node...).
 2) Enable the client to start a new ParaView process on the server side (Cluster).
 We provide a generic launcher implementation using Python which could be replaced with something more appropriate to your infrastructure.